 “You’re right about one thing,” Woolard says.
 “Survival is what we do.
 Better than anyone.
 The ‘Great Vulcan Scare’, however, is nothing but wild speculation by a bunch of crystal-waving freaks and transparent fear-mongering by people with something to sell.
 I hear this same unsupportable drivel from attention whores every God damned day and now here you are spouting it right in front of me.
 I don’t know; maybe all you are is a gifted salesman.
 I’m not currently in the market for any half-baked pseudo-science and New Age gibberish.”

 Eric’s expression is incredulous.
 “So, you believe the solar anomaly is an example of what?
-Salesmanship or gibberish?”
+Salesmanship?”

 Woolard’s face is taking on the appearance of a magenta cauliflower.
 The Vice President is face-palming.
 There seems no way now to silence or minimize Woolard’s inflamed exposition, or to salvage the situation gone now terminally awry.